gkjt/core/terms.md

   \____|____/|_____|_|_.__/
 ```

-#### Terms and Conditions - V1.0
+## Terms and Conditions - V1.0

 Welcome to CSLib!
 We are a student-run society providing extra-curricular computing services, and allowing students to get first-hand experience with enterprise hardware and software.

-In order to allow everyone to have fun and learn together with minimal disruption, these terms serve as a guide of what is considered 'fair use' of our infrastructure, so that everyone can get something out of it.
+In order to allow everyone to have fun and learn together with minimal disruption, these terms serve explain what is considered 'fair use' of our infrastructure and services, so that everyone can get something out of it.

-a) Obvious things
+### Obvious things

 Our equipment is kindly hosted by ECS and iSolutions at the University of Southampton, and as such the use of our equipment is governed by the same regulations and policies as conventional internet access at the university.
 More information is available at https://www.southampton.ac.uk/isolutions/regs.page